 The longevity of dental bonding can vary by patient.
 How long your tooth bonding will last depends on where the bonding was placed, how much was used, and your oral habits.
 Generally, the bonding material can last anywhere from three to 10 years without touchups or replacement.

 Bonding resin is durable, but it isn’t as strong or stain resistant as other cosmetic dental solutions like veneers.
 Avoid biting hard objects because this can cause the bonding material to chip.
 Limit your intake of staining foods and beverages to prevent discoloration.
 Aside from these precautions, bonded teeth do not require special care beyond good oral hygiene practices.

 Schedule Your Lone Tree Dental Bonding Consultation

 Most patient consultations for a specific area of concern are free.
-Meadows Dental Group serves patients in and around Lone Tree, Highlands Ranch, Centennial, and other Colorado communities.
+Meadows Dental Group by Espire serves patients in and around Lone Tree, Highlands Ranch, Centennial, and other Colorado communities.